kendomaniac/metObservatory/README.md

 This script handles the entirety of the operations of metObservatory.2021.

+Please note that, since mapping is done with STAR, it is requested a computer with at least 32 GB RAM and a SSD to guarantee optimal I/O speed.

 To operate it, the user has to procure the script itself and the related dependencies.
 To do so start an instance of the metObservatory.2021 container taking care to add a local folder as a mounted volume to move the scripts to using the following command:

 ```